-The Library continues its' commitment to having a strong presence throughout the county.
-Throughout 2019, the Library worked on a Facility Master Plan project, engaging over 3,000 community members at over 90 meetings and events.
-Our goal was to learn first-hand what the needs of community members were so the information could inform the development of a road map for how the Library would reenvision services and spaces at our 41 locations.
-The Facility Master Plan was published in late 2019 and is guiding the Library for the next ten years.
-The plan provides a set of recommendations for improving all 41 of our locations, prioritizing those with the most acute accessibility challenges first.
-A Distribution Center located in Queensgate was opened in 2019 to increase our efficiency with delivery materials throughout the county.
+The Library continues its' commitment to having a strong presence throughout the county and is approximately half-way through implementing its 10-year Facility Master Plan (CHPL.org/next).
+Back in 2019, the Library worked to develop the plan, engaging over 3,000 community members at over 90 meetings and events.
+Our goal was to learn first-hand what the needs of community members were so the information could inform the development of a road map for how the Library would re-envision services and spaces at our 41 locations.
+The plan provides recommendations for improving all 41 of our locations, prioritizing those with the most acute accessibility challenges.
+A Distribution Center located in Queensgate was opened in 2019 to increase our efficiency with delivery of materials throughout the county.
 Additionally, in 2020, College Hill, Elmwood Place, Groesbeck, and Madeira all received branch refreshes to replace carpet and furniture and repaint, and North Central received a new HVAC system.
 In response to the pandemic, we added drive-thru windows at our Anderson, Delhi and Symmes branches, and purchased outdoor furniture for most of our locations so customers could have a safe and comfortable place to access Wi-Fi, read a book and more.
 Our renovated, expanded and fully accessible Price Hill Branch Library re-opened in April 2021, and a new Deer Park Branch Library opened in late 2021, expanding space from 5,000 to 25,000 square feet.